AlexSim93/pull-request-analytics-action/README.md

 ## Usage Limitations

 **pull-request-analytics-action** operates within GitHub's API rate limits and message size constraints, which are generally sufficient for detailed, long-term reporting.
 However, in rare cases of extremely large datasets, some adjustments might be necessary.
 For more information, refer to GitHub's documentation on [rate limiting](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api).
 The length of the report generated by **pull-request-analytics-action** is limited to 65,536 characters due to GitHub Issue size constraints.

+## How You Can Help

+Contributions to **pull-request-analytics-action** are always welcome, no matter how large or small.
+Here are some ways you can help:

+- **Contribute to the Code**: Follow our contribution guidelines to make code contributions.
+Every pull request helps!
+- **Report Bugs**: Encountered an issue?
+Please let us know by opening an issue on GitHub.
+This is crucial for continuous improvement.
+- **Share Ideas**: Have ideas on how to improve **pull-request-analytics-action**?
+Open an issue and tell us about your suggestions.
+- **Participate in Surveys**: Occasionally, we conduct surveys to gather feedback.
+Your participation would be invaluable in shaping the future of **pull-request-analytics-action**.
+- **Spread the Word**: Mention **pull-request-analytics-action** in your articles, blog posts, and social media.
+The more people know about it, the better it gets.
+- **Get Featured**: If your company or project uses **pull-request-analytics-action**, let us know!
+We'd be proud to mention your name in our list of users.
+It's a great way for you to showcase your commitment to quality in software development, and it helps us demonstrate the real-world effectiveness of our tool.

+Your support and contributions greatly enhance this project.
+Together, we can make it the best tool for analyzing pull requests!

 ## License